Business migration to NSW

-NSW nominates eligible applicants in the Significant Business History (SBH) stream.
-This visa is for people with a highly successful business background who plan to be owners or part owners and have a major management role in a NSW business
+The Significant Business History stream is for people with a highly successful business background who plan to be owners or part owners and have a major management role in a NSW business.

 Potential applicants for this visa who are considering a business in property development should contact us before preparing an application.

 The Venture Capital Entrepreneur stream is for people who have sourced venture capital funding from a member of the Australian Venture Capital Association Limited (AVCAL).
 The funding must be for the start-up, product commercialisation or business development of a promising high-value business idea which would benefit NSW.
 An active management role in the business is also required.

 Potential applicants for this visa must contact us before submitting an application.